mrBliss/snapshot-timemachine/README.md

 snapshots of a file made by a third-party snapshot or backup facility, e.g.
 Btrfs, ZFS, etc.

-Out of the box, it can detect snapshots made by [Snapper], but it provides a simple interface to add support for other snapshot facilities.
+Out of the box, it can detect snapshots made by [Snapper] and automatic ZFS snapshots (snapshot names start with `zfs-auto-snap`), but it provides a simple interface to add support for other snapshot facilities.

 [Snapper]: http://snapper.io